 Security guard jobs will have different requirements based on the needs of the employer.
 For traditional security guard jobs at warehouses and office buildings, the employer may require the candidate to obtain a high school diploma and pass an extensive background check.
 However, most security jobs give preference to candidates with law enforcement, military, or security background.
 But, higher-paying security jobs have more stringent requirements.
 The candidate may need a permit to carry a firearm and be certified in public safety laws.
 Federal security jobs often have degree requirements and ask that the candidate have a bachelor’s degree in criminal justice or a related major.
 Federal security guards attend rigorous training after being hired at the Federal Law Enforcement Training Center in Georgia.

 Prospective employees should prepare for tough security guard interview questions.
 The manager will want to know if the individual can handle potentially dangerous situations.
 Examples of security guard interview questions include:

 - What types of security guard jobs have you done in the past?

-- How can you work as part of a team to solve security issues?
+- Can you work as part of a team to solve security issues?

-- How do you deal with disgruntled customers or employees?
+- Do you deal well with disgruntled customers or employees?

 - How comfortable are you around different types of security guard equipment like surveillance